joshbegley/nyt-latest/previous.md

 https://nytimes.com/2025/07/31/business/pce-inflation-fed.html

 **In landing Andrew Kittredge, Cubs set to reinforce bullpen: Source**\
-`After picking up Michael Soroka from the Washigton Nationals to lengthen the back end of their rotation, the Chicago Cubs were set up to address the bullpen Thursday, trading for Andrew Kittredge of the Baltimore Orioles.`\
+`After picking up Michael Soroka earlier Wednesday to lengthen their rotation, the Cubs added to their bullpen later in the night.`\
 https://nytimes.com/athletic/6526668/2025/07/31/mlb-cubs-andrew-kittredge-trade/